Ask for Help

 Regardless of age, race, religion, sexual orientation, color or creed, any family who is in need of temporary emergency housing is eligible.
 The family will be asked to demonstrate that no other housing is available and show that they are highly motivated to establish independent living as quickly as possible.

-During the admittance process you will be asked questions about your family members, about use of drugs or alcohol and asked to show proof of identity.
+During the assessment process you will be asked questions about your family members, about use of drugs or alcohol and asked to show proof of identity.

 How old are your children and where do they go to school?